tdmckinn/tirellmckinnon.com/content/posts/01-13-2018/index.md

 `vue init <template> <project-name>`
 `vue init webpack vue-typescript-webapp`

-During the kickoff of the previous command in your terminal, powershell, or windows-ubuntu shell you should see something like the following below, and you will then enter your information.
+During the kickoff of the previous command in your terminal, powershell, or windows-ubuntu shell you should see something like the following below, and there you will then enter your information.
 ![logo](https://res.cloudinary.com/drjn3dk05/image/upload/v1514939273/Screen_Shot_2018-01-02_at_7.18.27_PM_mxhwdl.png)

 ### Second Step Starting the Project